sp29174/GreenhousePython/README.md

                                                      Greenhouse Automation Project

 Welcome to the Greenhouse Automation System – a smart, Raspberry Pi-powered solution that automates plant care with automated watering (or grow lights), real-time moisture monitoring, and stunning timelapse videos.
 Perfect for hobbyists, educators, or IoT enthusiasts building sustainable green spaces!

 🚀 Project Overview

-	💡This project integrates sensors, relays, a GUI, and camera control to create a fully autonomous greenhouse:
+This project integrates sensors, relays, a GUI, and camera control to create a fully autonomous greenhouse:

 	💡Monitors soil moisture via MCP sensor.